moka-guys/seglh-cnv/exomedepth/README.md

   maxcor=c(0.95, 0.90),  # max correlation within batch
   refcor=c(0.95, 0.90),  # reference set correlation
   refcount=c(5, 3),      # refernce set size (selected reference samples)
-  coeffvar=c(30, 35)     # coefficient of variation
+  coeffvar=c(30, 35),    # coefficient of variation
+  coverage=c(100)        # Coverage warning threshold
 )
 ```

-The `buildQcRfc.R` script contains an example how these can be specified.
+The `configure.R` script contains an example how these can be specified.

+### Sex check on reference set

+The report will check if test sample and chosen reference samples are sex-matched using the regex `_[MF]_` on the BAM file names.

+### Additional annotations for CNVs

+Additional annotations of CNVs can be added by generating a configuration file.
+Any BED4 file supplied to the `configure.R` script will be used to annotation any found and reported CNVs (PDF only).
+CNVs will be annotated if they overlap at least 10 percent with any additional annotation supplied.

 ### Random Forest QC classifier